15 Employee Turnover Statistics To Shape Your Retention

 If your company is experiencing high turnover, it’s a sign of some internal issues that are causing talented people to look for opportunities elsewhere.

 The only way of finding out why your employees are leaving is to ask them and take responsibility to prevent it.
 Leaders or HR need to conduct stay interviews and exit surveys regularly.
-Here are 3 findings that indicate why people may be leaving your organisation:
+Here are three findings that indicate why people may be leaving your organisation:

 • 37% of employees leave their organisation due to a lack of career growth